 One of the characteristics that Change Healthcare has repeatedly identified at top-performing healthcare organizations is a conscientious effort to maintain a positive culture.
 That means greeting patients warmly, ensuring positive patient interactions and striving to be equally upbeat with other clinicians and hospital personnel.

 For patients, especially those undergoing therapeutic care, a visit to the radiologist can be a highly stressful experience.
 Working with the hospital to minimize that stress by streamlining processes and otherwise improving the overall patient experience can go a long way toward generating goodwill for both the practice and the hospital.

 A willingness to cooperate, share information and collectively solve problems is the cornerstone of an effective physician-hospital alignment in today’s value-based environment.
 These objectives will become increasingly important once Appropriate Use Criteria (AUC) are implemented across radiology in January 2018.
 The Centers for Medicare & Medicaid Services rule will require that physicians who order advanced diagnostic imaging follow evidence-based appropriate use criteria.
 Failure to do could mean the radiologist will not be paid for the service.

 It is therefore important that practices use the time available before the rule takes effect to become familiar with the AUC guidelines.
 They should also engage with their hospitals and referring physicians to map an effective approach for conforming with this significant process change.

-Change Healthcare revenue cycle services for Radiology can provide the expertise that can help guide you through the complexities of the new healthcare environment.
-Whether improving operations, growing your practice or evaluating opportunities driven by value-based care, Change Healthcare provides radiology practices with the strategies and support needed to determine the next step to take.
+Change Healthcare has deep clinical, financial, and IT experience, and we bring that knowledge to our broad range of holistic solutions.
+We provide the solutions that our customers need for their enterprise imaging, revenue cycle and practice management strategy.
+Whether improving operations, growing your practice, or evaluating opportunities driven by value-based care, we provide radiology practices with the strategies and support needed to determine the next step to take.